emad-elsaid/live/README.md

 - Keep it simple. try as hard as possible not to add any dependencies
 - Add more channels
 - Add useful features list searching in the list by name

+# Notable files

+- main.go : includes the program main entry point
+- css : a bash script that downloads bulma library and change some variables and compile it with SASS
+- channels.go : include the list of channels IDs